The Majestical Acropolis of Athens

 Thrasyllos Monuments

-Very little remains of the Choregic Monument of Thrasyllos, which you will see on the south slope of the Acropolis about the Theatre of Dionysos .....
+There is very little that remains today of the Choregic Monument of Thrasyllos, which you will see on the south wall of the site above the old Theatre of Dionysos .....
 Read More

 Stoa of Eumenes

-The Stoa of Eumenes, a gift King of Pergamon Eumenes II, is a connection between the Odeon of Herodes Atticus and the Theatre of Dioynsos at the foot of the Acropolis .....
+The Stoa of Eumenes, a gift from King of Pergamon Eumenes II, is a connection between the Odeon of Herodes Atticus and the Theatre of Dioynsos at the foot of the citadel .....
 Read More

 Sanctuary of Asclepius

-Situated next to the Theatre of Dionysos on the south slope of the Acropolis is the Sanctuary of Asclepius, an impressive set of ruins, dedicated to the God of Medicine .....
+Situated next to the Theatre of Dionysos on the south slope of the sacred rock is the Sanctuary of Asclepius built by Eumenes II, an impressive set of ruins dedicated to Asclepius, the God of Medicine who .....
 Read More